Romea/romea-ros2-lidar/romea_lidar_bringup/README.md

 # 1) Overview #

-The romea_lidar_bringup package provides  :
+The romea_lidar_bringup package provides:

- - launch files able to launch ros2 receiver drivers according a meta-description file provided by user (see next section for LIDAR meta-description file overview), only one driver is supported for the moment :
+ - **Launch files** able to launch ros2 receiver drivers according a meta-description file provided by user (see next section for LIDAR meta-description file overview), only one driver is supported for the moment :

    - [sick_scan](https://github.com/SICKAG/sick_scan_xd)

-   It is possible to launch a driver via command line :
+   You can launch a LIDAR driver from the command line using:

     ```console
     ros2 launch romea_lidar_bringup lidar_driver.launch.py robot_namespace:=robot meta_description_file_path:=/path_to_file/meta_description_file.yaml